 - The Final of the Melbourne Spoken Word Prize will take place on the first Friday of December or later if there are urgent or unavoidable circumstances.

-- The final will consist of thirty (30) poets performing in an order drawn at the same time as the wildcard draw.
+- The final will consist of twenty-five (25) poets performing in an order drawn at the same time as the wildcard draw.

 - Participating poets shall arrive before the advertised door-open time, otherwise, risk their spot being given to a poet on the reserve list at the Director’s discretion.

 - Poets should perform for no longer than three (3) minutes.
 A warning light will be provided at two minutes, 30 seconds (2:30) and at three (3) minutes.
 At three minutes, and one second (3:01), 25% will be deducted from the score.
 At three minutes and thirty-one seconds (3:31), 50% will be deducted from the score.
 At four (4) minutes, the performer’s microphone will be cut.

 - Poets must perform their own original work, with no props or costumes.

 - A costume is anything judges reasonably expect you did not wear all day, walk into and out of the venue wearing, and is used to augment the poem.